bitcoinwords/bitcoinwords.github.io/_posts/2018-09-19-the-bitcoin-analyst-brain-a-primer.md

 permalink: "/the-bitcoin-analyst-brain-a-primer"

 tags:
-  - Christopher Bendkinsen
+  - Christopher Bendiknsen
   - CY18 Q3

-excerpt: A look into the psyche of a Bitcoin analyst from Christopher Bendkinsen.
+excerpt: A look into the psyche of a Bitcoin analyst from Christopher Bendiksen.
 Posted September 22, 2018.

 defaults:
   # _posts